-At the beginning of each fiscal year, return on net asset ("RONA") targets are established for each business unit and the Company as a whole.
-If a business unit's return on net assets for the fiscal year equals or exceeds a threshold target and other requirements of the bonus plan are met, the individual will earn a bonus.
-The bonus amount increases as the business unit's RONA increases above the threshold target to a maximum amount.
-Also, if the threshold target is met or exceeded, the bonus for the business unit is adjusted upward or downward to reflect the business unit's sales increase or decrease.
-Finally, if the threshold target is met or exceeded, an individual may receive an additional bonus amount based on his or her individual accomplishments.
-This individual performance element cannot exceed one hundred percent of the individual's earned bonus
+"target" RONA and a "maximum" RONA are established for each business unit and the Company as a whole.

+The threshold RONA must be met before any bonus is earned.
+If a business unit's RONA for the fiscal year equals or exceeds the threshold RONA, and other requirements of the bonus plan are met, eligible participants will earn a bonus.
+The bonus amount increases as the business unit's RONA increases above the threshold RONA, up to the maximum RONA.
+Also, if the threshold RONA is met or exceeded, the bonus for the business unit is adjusted upward or downward to reflect the business unit's sales increase or decrease.
+Each RONA level may be adjusted by up to plus or minus 25% for the applicable business unit's sales increase or decrease from the prior year.

-The bonus paid, if any, to Mr. Blount and the corporate staff is based on the Company's overall return on net assets.
-The bonus paid to Group Vice Presidents -- Messrs.
-Brantley, Johnson, O'Reilly and Skinner, and other executives is based on the return on net assets for the executive's business unit or business units.
+Finally, if the threshold RONA is met or exceeded, an individual may receive an additional bonus amount based on his or her individual accomplishments.
+This individual performance element cannot exceed one hundred percent of the individual's earned bonus.
+The bonus paid, if any, to Mr. Blount and the corporate staff is based on the Company's overall RONA.
+The bonus paid to Group Vice Presidents, Messrs.
+Brantley, Johnson, O'Reilly and Skinner, and other executives is based on the RONA for the executive's business unit or business units.

 Messrs.
-Lanier, Blount, and the Group Vice Presidents set the bonus targets for all other executives and approve individual performance bonuses.
-Mr. Lanier, with the concurrence of the Committee, determines the targets and individual performance bonuses for Mr. Blount and the Group Vice Presidents.
+Lanier, Blount, and the Group Vice Presidents set the target bonus levels for all other executives and approve individual performance bonuses.
+Mr. Lanier, with the concurrence of the Committee, determines the bonus targets and individual performance bonuses for Mr. Blount and the Group Vice Presidents.

 One of the recommendations of the compensation study was that key executives of the Company be considered for stock option grants on a regular basis.
-For the Company's Chief Executive Officer and the other executive officers it was recommended that stock option grants be considered on a yearly basis.
-The Committee adopted this recommendation and in July 1998 and again in July 1999 awarded stock options to Messrs.
-Lanier, Blount and the Group Vice Presidents as well as other executives of the Company.
+For the Company's Chief Executive Officer and the other executive officers, it was recommended that stock option grants be considered on a yearly basis.
+The Committee again adopted this recommendation and in July 2000 awarded stock options to Messrs.
+Lanier, Blount and the Group Vice Presidents, as well as to other executives of the Company.
 The Committee believes that these grants more closely align the interests of the executives with those of the Company's shareholders in that the executive will not receive value for the grant unless the price of the stock increases.